 Layout Everything and Test Run the Kayak

 One of the essential parts of getting ready for any camping trip is the test run – layout all of your gear next to your boat, estimating where everything will fit.
 Then, starting at the ends of your boat, start filling!

 Remember the steps of loading and be mindful of the balance of your boat.
 You will quickly realize if you need to downsize your gear or have enough room for a luxury item such as a larger camp chair.
 Don’t forget to prioritize your emergency gear first.

 After putting all of this hard work into packing your boat, it would be detrimental if you flipped on your trip and lost your camping gear.
 If you don’t have hatches in your boat or equipment in your cabin, please make sure to tie them down.

-I found the easiest way to tie down is to take a long string of paracord with carabiners attached to it.
-Secure the paracord to my seat, and then hook the carabiners to each bag.
-Whatever way you choose to tie your camping gear down, make sure you do!
-I have seen too many shoes and dry bags floating down the river!
+The easiest way to tie down camping gear on a kayak is to use a long string of paracord with carabiners attached to it.
+Simply secure the paracord to the seat and then hook the carabiners to each bag.

 Don’t forget this information now!
 I have seen too many shoes and dry bags floating down the river throughout the years.